-I had a facebook friend that is trying to work through his grief for his twin brother.
+I had a Facebook friend that is trying to work through his grief for his twin brother.
 He is trying to wrap his head around a “New Normal” There is no such thing as too much grief.
 The bigger the grief the more that person ment to you.
 Embrace the grief.
 Let it wash over you time and time again.
 It means that you TRULY loved that person.
-Spent time getting to know your grief is just taking the love you had for whom ever and just taking it to another level.
+The time spent getting to know your grief is just taking the love you had for your friend and just taking it to another level.

 No, they are not here.
 No, you can’t call them on the phone, No, you won’t be able to hug them – this side of heaven anyway.
 I guess that is really the issue.
 Seeing them?
 Not so much now, but remembering the love – always a good thing!

 The grief never really leaves.
-You kind of get use to him being around.
+You kind of get use to grief being around.
 It means that you start remembering the good memories – and even the bad ones.
 Soon on the “visitor” you will notice the blooms instead of the thorns, you will notice that the spikes become nails.
 Use those nails to build a memorial all of your own.
-Some time from now you can hear the voice (Or music) and remember the fun, love and even the pain, with less sadness.
-But that “visitor” will always be there – rent is the tears, but so are the hugs given from friends and family knowing that he is in their “Home” too.
+Some time from now you can hear the voice and remember the fun, love and even the pain, with less sadness.
+But that “visitor” will always be there – rent is paid in the tears upon your face.
+The rent is shared when hugs are given from friends and family knowing that grief is in their “Home” too.
 I have reached an age when my “Hopes, dreams and goals” have graduated to the “should have, would have and could have” People seem to be going out of my life faster than I can repopulate my friends list!
 Just remember grief comes with it own calendar.
 No two are alike.
 So make sure you give enough love, hope and GRIEVING to honor the departed.
-Just saying, love is eternal. brotherly, parents, friends they all deserve the grief we show them.
+Just saying, love is eternal.
+Brothers, parents, friends they all deserve the grief we show them.